OSGeoLabBp/tutorials/english/data_processing/numephem.rst

 count ephemeris (*numephem.awk*)
 --------------------------------

-The basic idea is that a new ephemeris starts by a letter, abbreviation of the satellite system then come two characters to identify a specific satellite.
+The basic idea is that a new ephemeris starts by a letter, abbreviation of the satellite system which is followed by two characters to identify the specific satellite.
 The letter 'G' corresponds to GPS (=NAVSTAR), R to Glonass, E to Galielo and C to Beidou. e.g. G01 means the 01 GPS satellite.
 Hence we have to count just the lines starts by the system id plus two integer numbers.

 .. code:: awk